 Ion is controlled by a hierarchical system of Profiles and Rules, defined using the Ion Configuration Manager.
 Understanding this system is the key to understanding Ion.
-The Configuration Manager provides tools to sidestep compatibility issues by delivering different versions of registry settings or ActiveX controls to the web applications that need them.
+The Configuration Manager provides the configuration tool that allows Ion to sidestep compatibility issues by delivering different versions of rendering modes, registry settings and ActiveX controls to the web applications that need them.
 And with the custom ActiveX, File and Registry settings feature, you can manage browser extensions that are otherwise incompatible with a particular version or architecture of Windows or Internet Explorer.

 Ion works by managing the way your natively installed version of Internet Explorer renders content.
-When invoked automatically by a Rule, Ion ensures web applications load the needed version of an add-on, inject the proper JavaScript code, and carry forward legacy IE environment and security settings - all without modifying the Windows and Internet Explorer installations or reducing the security posture of the system.
+When invoked automatically by a Rule, Ion ensures web applications load the needed version of an add-on, inject the proper JavaScript code, and carry forward legacy Internet Explorer environment and security settings - all without modifying the Windows and Internet Explorer installations or reducing the security posture of the system.
 Ion renders legacy web applications and content directly inside the Internet Explorer window, just like any other content in the browser.
 Ion is fully integrated with Internet Explorer settings and uses existing browser settings and file system setups so you only need to manage the exceptions.
 This approach requires fewer resources and makes administration easy.

 More specifically, Ion acts as a broker between the browser and the requested web content.
-Ion uses software isolation to display content and settings on an opt-in basis.
-In other words, Ion intervenes when - and only when - it is told to.
+Ion uses software isolation to display content and settings on an IT-controlled opt-in basis.
+In other words, Ion intervenes when - and only when - it is told to by IT administrators.